 The demonic possession of Annabelle the Doll

 Most readers are familiar with the case of Annabelle the Doll, the Ed and Lorraine Warren investigation of the demonic entity that dwelt inside a Raggedy Ann Doll (and mentioned in the movie, The Conjuring).
 The doll had been given to a young nursing student as a birthday present from her mother.
 Shortly thereafter, the woman (Donna) and her roommate (Angie) noticed that the position and location of the doll would periodically change – even when nobody was present inside the apartment.
 They then began to notice childlike messages scribbled on paper and on the walls of the apartment.
 The messages were typically found in locations near Annabelle the Doll.
-Events culminated one evening when a friend, Lou, awoke with bloody claw-like scratches covering his body.
-He told Donna that before he had gone to bed, he had investigated a strange noise that he had heard coming from Annabelle the Doll’s room.
+The mysterious happenings culminated one evening when a friend, Lou, awoke with bloody claw-like scratches covering his body.
+He told Donna that before he had gone to bed, he had investigated a strange noise he had heard coming from Annabelle the Doll’s room.

-In an effort to determine what was causing the mysterious occurrences surrounding Annabelle the Doll, a séance was held during which the medium informed them that the doll was possessed by a young girl named Annabelle.
+In an effort to determine what was causing the mysterious occurrences surrounding Annabelle the Doll, a séance was held during which the medium informed participants the doll was possessed by a young girl named Annabelle.
 Annabelle had resided on the property before the apartments were built.
 According to the medium, Annabelle was just seven years old when her lifeless body was found in a field where the apartments now stood.
-At the recommendation of the Warrens, an exorcism of the apartment was performed, and at Donna’s request, the Warrens took the Annabelle doll into their possession.
+At the recommendation of the Warrens, an exorcism of the apartment was performed, and at Donna’s request, the Warrens took the Annabelle doll into possession.
 Once Annabelle the Doll was taken from the apartment, the mysterious noises, writings, and attacks stopped.
 The doll is now housed in the Warren’s museum – in a sealed glass case.

 The New Orleans Zombie Voodoo doll

 Fearing for her life, the woman attempted to burn the doll but no matter how hard she tried, the doll could not be ignited.
 She attempted to cut the doll into pieces but the blades of the scissors broke off.
 Finally, she took the doll to a nearby cemetery and buried it only to arrive home to find the dirt-covered doll sitting on her front doorstep.
-She decided to rid herself of the doll in the same manner she had acquired it – sell it on EBay.
+Ultimately, she decided to rid herself of the doll in the same manner she had acquired it – sell it on EBay.

 Mandy the haunted porcelain doll